 Aromas of gingerbread, sausage, and glühwein fill the air, as friends stroll past the wooden stalls shopping for the perfect holiday gift.
 The Christmas markets are all about family and friends, and spending time together during the busy holiday season.
 Here are some Christmas markets in Germany kids will love if you’re planning a visit.

 Located on the banks of the Neckar River and the edge of the Odenwald Forest, Heidelberg is famous for its 14th century university and stunning castle perched high above the river.
 A haven for day trippers, it is best enjoyed in the evening, once the crowds have left.

 In Karlsplatz, under the shadow of the castle, visitors can enjoy Christmas on Ice, strapping on ice skates and taking a spin in the open-air rink.

-2. Freiburg im Breisgau
+2. Freiburg im Breisgau Christmas Market

 The Christmas markets take place in the heart of Freiburg’s medieval old town, which is dominated by a 116 meter Gothic spire, the Freiburg Minster.
 The town’s cobblestone streets have a recessed street canal system, called bächle, which kids will love to splash in, so watch out for wet feet!

 There are five markets located in squares throughout the old town, each one offering a different ambience.
 Children will enjoy baking their own cookies at the Kartoffelmarkt or pouring their own candles at the workshop in the Franziskanerstraße.

 Munich’s Christmas markets are mind blowing and may be overwhelming with small children in tow, so I recommend finding one of the smaller markets to enjoy.